J0vid/Colormesh/README.md

 ## 2.3  Image Processing was performed externally - importing the required files

-If the entirety of image processing (Landmark placement and unwarping to a consensus shape) are performed externally, *Colormesh* can import all of the required files for the Color Sampling Pipeline.
+If the entirety of image processing (Landmark placement and unwarping to a consensus shape) are performed externally, *Colormesh* can import all of the required files for the Color Sampling Pipeline (Section 2.4).
 Below, we identify the required information to prepare for color sampling.
 This includes:

    * Defining the perimeter map to be used when generating the sampling template (Delaunay triangulation).
    * The specimen factors CSV: the unique unwarped image names must appear in the 2nd column, original image names appear in the 1st column.